davisyoshida/asyncbots/README.md

 ## Features
 `AsyncBots` provides an interface for writing Slack chat bots which respond to user defined commands.
 This allows users to run many different functionalities through a single RTM chat bot, which is convenient for unpaid Slack teams which only allow 5 bots.

 Bots consist of a user defined command, and a function which will be called when the command is triggered.
 This function can then send messages, add reactions, upload files and more.
-This, in combination with the use of pyparsing to define commands makes `AyncBots` powerful and flexible.
+This, in combination with the use of pyparsing to define commands makes `AsyncBots` powerful and flexible.

-In channels the bot is added to, channel history is saved, which can be helpful as Slack only allows access to the last 10,000 messages a free team has sent.
+In channels the bot is added to, channel history is (optionally) saved, which can be helpful as Slack only allows access to the last 10,000 messages a free team has sent.

 ## Examples